 c) that the RR No. 5.442 provides some restrictions for the use of AMS in parts of the frequency band;

-d) that technical characteristics and protection criteria for aeronautical mobile telemetry systems are not contained in this Recommendation,
+d) that technical characteristics and protection criteria for aeronautical mobile telemetry and maritime mobile telemetry systems are not contained in this Recommendation,

 recommends

 1 that the technical characteristics and protection criteria for systems operating in the AMS given in the Annex 1 should be used in performing sharing and compatibility analyses.

+2 that the technical characteristics and protection criteria for systems operating in the MMS given in Annex 2 should be used in performing sharing and compatibility analyses.

-2 that the following Note is considered as part of this Recommendation.
+3 that the following Note is considered as part of this Recommendation.

 NOTE – The characteristics and protection criteria should not have any adverse effect to Appendix 30B of the Radio Regulations

-Annex 1 Technical characteristics and protection criteria
+Annex 1 Technical characteristics and protection criteria for aeronautical mobile systems

 1 Introduction

-Systems and networks operating in the AMS are used for broadband, airborne data-links to support remote sensing, etc., applications.
+Systems and networks operating in the AMS are used for broadband, airborne data-links including aircraft to aircraft, to support various applications as remote sensing, e.g. earth sciences, land management, energy distribution, etc..

 2 Operational deployment

-Aeronautical mobile data links are operated between aeronautical stations and aircraft stations, or between aircraft stations equipped with AMS data links (ADL) and can be deployed anywhere within a country whose administration has authorized their use in accordance with regulations.
+Aeronautical mobile data links are operated between aeronautical stations and aircraft stations, or between aircraft stations or ship stations equipped with AMS data links (ADL) and can be deployed anywhere except within countries whose administration has not authorized their use.

 ADL includes transmission from and to, either aircraft stations or a ground terminal considered as an aeronautical station.
 These transmissions could use bidirectional air-to-ground links, or relay through another airborne platform using an air-to-air data link.
 Links can be either simplex or duplex.
 The link lengths vary greatly in these applications.
 Although some of the link lengths may be relatively short, many of the link lengths approach the radio line-of-sight distance.
-The operational altitude of airborne platforms equipped with these ADLs can vary up to 20 000 m.
+The operational altitude of airborne platforms equipped with these ADLs can vary from ground/sea level to up to 20 000 m.

 The ground terminals may be at a permanent location or they may be transportable.
 Transportable ground terminals can be moved to meet operational needs and the duration of use while it remains at a particular location is dependent upon operational requirements.
+Transportable ground terminals may be installed on ships.